Friday lates: art and maps

 How will I be taught, and will there be any work outside the class?

-You will be taught with slide presentations and group discussion.
+You will be taught online with slide presentations and group discussions.

 When I've finished, what course can I do next?